icecube/skymap_scanner/README.md

 ```
 _NOTE: The `--*dir` arguments can all be the same if you'd like.
 Relative paths are also fine._
 _NOTE: There are more CL arguments not shown.
 They have defaults._
-###### `startup.json`
+###### `client-startup.json`
-The server will create a `PATH_TO_STARTUP_JSON` file that has necessary info to launch a client. the parent directory of `--startup-json-file` needs to be somewhere accessible by your client launch script, whether that's via condor or manually.
+The server will create a `PATH_TO_CLIENT_STARTUP_JSON` file that has necessary info to launch a client. the parent directory of `--client-startup-json` needs to be somewhere accessible by your client launch script, whether that's via condor or manually.
 ##### Run It
 ###### with Singularity
 ```